Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 **Q.4.b.** What gift should we get for Emilio?
 (2-3 sentences)

-## Final Project - Group Activity.2 (30 points)
+# Final Project - Group Activity.2 (30 points)

 NOTES:

 * Due: Next Friday (May 10) beginning of class.
-* Include your group number and names of your group members.
+* Include your group number, names of your group members, and name of your digital (TA) mentor.
-* Brainstorm report is 30 points of your Final Project.
+* This report is 30 points of your Final Project.
 * Please turn in a single electronic copy of your Group Activity via Gradescope.

-**Group Activity.2.a.** Please share your team's selection for the final project.
+**Group Activity.2.a.** Please share your team's top selection for the final project.
+Include the audience, topic, and medium.

-**Group Activity.2.b.** Please share two back up selection for the final project.
+**Group Activity.2.b.** Please share two back-up selections for the final project.

-**Group Activity.2.c.** Why did your team select your top choice?
-(100 words)
+**Group Activity.2.c.** Why did your team select your top choice? (about 150 words)

-**Group Activity.2.d.** How did you reach your decision?
-(100 words)
+**Group Activity.2.d.** How did you reach your decision? (about 150 words)

 **Your questions**
 Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?

-### (Extra credit - 5 points)
+## (Extra credit - 5 points)

-On Wednesday's lecture, the topic of human reproduction without sex was briefly mentioned.
+In Wednesday's lecture, the topic of human reproduction without sex was briefly mentioned.
 First, read more about this topic from the following interview with Hank Greely [source](https://www.theatlantic.com/health/archive/2017/06/babies-sex/531735/).

 ([Hank Greely](https://law.stanford.edu/directory/henry-t-greely/) is the Director of the Center for Law and the Biosciences at Stanford Law School.
-He is the author of the End of Sex and the Future of Human Reproduction)
+He is the author of the _End of Sex and the Future of Human Reproduction_)

-**Extra credit.a.** Who are stakeholders on different sides of this issue?
-List six total audiences on multiple sides.

-**Extra credit.b.** For each stakeholder, describe in 1-2 sentences why each audience you have chosen would find that topic relevant.
+**Extra credit.a.** Who should care about the topic of human reproduction?
+List six stakeholders and explain why they should care in 1-2 sentences each.

+**Extra credit.b.** Who appears to care about this topic?
+Who is not paying attention but should be?
+Explain why in 2-3 sentences.

-**Extra credit.c.** Let’s say you are presenting this topic to the students in Introduction to Bioengineering.
-In 2-3 sentences state what you want this audience to know about *The End of Sex*?
+**Extra credit.c.** Imagine that you wanted to introduce this topic to the students in Introduction to Bioengineering next year.
+In 2-3 sentences state what you would want to make sure students learning about this for the first time would hear from you?

+**Extra credit.d.** Do you believe that this future being discussed could come true?
+For example, could a woman use two skin cells to create a sperm and an egg needed for an embryo?

-**Extra credit.d.** What questions do you have about this topic?
+**Extra credit.e.** What questions do you have about this topic?
 List up to 5.
 We will revisit the topic in later weeks.

 ## Extra learning (100% optional):